pluvioqwq/pluvioqwq.github.io/_posts/2024-04-25-Greyctf-Survey-Writeup.md

 # Intro

-- Recently I have participated in Grey Cat The Flag as a member in F1ag dot txt, and I counter some questions which are quite interesting.
+- Recently I have participated in Grey Cat The Flag as a member in F1ag dot txt, and I encountered some questions which are quite interesting.
 One of them is greyctf survey

 # 0x01